ourresearch/research-level-altmetrics/post.md

 ![](post_files/figure-html/unnamed-chunk-1-1.png)

-There is a tendancy for researchers to be mentioned on a similar number of channelss: 3104 people (47%) are mentioned on 3, 4, or 5 channels:
+So we can see that the majority of researchers in this set have mentions on Twitter, Facebook, news outlets, and blogs.
+We can look at the number of channels per researchers more explicitly by plotting how many distinct channels each profile has mentions from.
+We can see that the number of channels is centered around four, with 3104 people (47%) mentioned on 3, 4, or 5 channels:

 ```r